"Riga's winter magic really begins around May — a great time to plan ahead. Get ready for vibrant nights and busy streets."

 Why Visit Riga?

-Riga dazzles as the Art Nouveau capital of Europe where over 800 buildings showcase ornate facades with screaming masks, floral motifs, and mythological figures lining Alberta iela's 1900s architectural museum-street, while medieval Old Town's 13th-century churches and guildhalls preserve Hanseatic heritage, and Europe's largest market fills five WWI Zeppelin hangars with Latvian delicacies.
-Latvia's capital (pop.
-630,000, largest Baltic city) reinvented itself post-Soviet as cultural hub—Russian occupation (1940-1991) left brutalist suburbs, yet restored core now showcases Latvian independence through language revival, thriving café culture, and Art Nouveau pride.
+Riga captivates as Latvia's capital and undisputed Art Nouveau capital of Europe, where over 800 buildings showcase extravagant ornate facades with screaming masks, sensuous floral motifs, peacocks, dragons, and mythological figures adorning Alberta iela's concentrated 1900s architectural museum-street creating the world's finest collection of Jugendstil buildings, while the UNESCO-listed medieval Old Town's 13th-century churches and Hanseatic guild halls preserve Baltic German heritage, and Europe's largest market spectacularly fills five repurposed WWI German Zeppelin hangars with Latvian food treasures from smoked fish to dark rye bread.
+Latvia's capital and largest city (pop. about 600,000, one of the two largest Baltic capitals) remarkably reinvented itself post-Soviet independence (1991) as confident cultural hub and tech startup center—50 years of Russian/Soviet occupation (1940-1991 with brief Nazi interlude) left grim brutalist residential suburbs and suppressed Latvian language, yet the painstakingly restored historic core now proudly showcases renewed Latvian national identity through language revival (despite 35% Russian-speaking minority), thriving outdoor café culture, craft beer scenes, and fierce Art Nouveau architectural pride as city brand.

 What to Do